DhanviNautiyal/Adobe-Hackathon-Challenge-1a/README.md

-# Challenge 1a: PDF Processing Solution
+# Adobe Hackathon Challenge 1a - PDF Processing Solution

 ## Overview
 This solution extracts document titles and outlines from PDF files with multilingual support and image OCR capabilities.